 Programs can select from the approved curricula for distance education listed in Appendix L. All master courses developed in CANVAS are approved distance education curricula.
-Choices should be made according to the type, level and goals of the distance learner.
-In addition, as instructors become more experienced and skilled at delivering distance education, they are likely to draw from multiple sources to best support their participants, as they do in the classroom.
+Choices should be made according to the level and goals of the distance learner.

-In the event the program wishes to offer or use a different distance education program and if the program wishes to enter the hours associated with this program in the state system for inclusion in NRS reporting, then the local provider must submit in writing a request for approval to the using the Distance Education Curriculum Approval Request Form (Appendix K).
-Requests must be received by August 30th, to be included in the following program year's Assessment Policy submitted annually to OCTAE.
+If a program wishes to use a different distance education program to be included in NRS reporting, then the provider must request approval using the Distance Education Curriculum Approval Request Form (Appendix K).
+Requests must be received by November 30 to be included in the following program year's Assessment Policy submitted annually to OCTAE.
 This request must include a detailed description of the program, as well as any evidence that this program is research-based or evidence from rigorous evaluations that demonstrate the program is appropriate for use with adults.
-If the curriculum is approved and published in the Assessment Policy, all Title II funded programs can begin using and counting hours of instruction for distance education effective July 1.
+If the curriculum is approved and published in the Assessment Policy, all Title II-funded programs can begin using and counting hours of instruction for distance education effective July 1.

 In addition, the requested curriculum should be aligned to the appropriate level and content associated with the College and Career Readiness Standards.
-An alignment document is available on the DE website to assist with providing evidence of this alignment for the appropriate educational functioning level.
+An alignment document is available on the DE website to provide evidence of this alignment for the appropriate educational functioning level.

-The Adult Education and Literacy (AEL) team holds the right to reject any requests for curriculum approval if it deems the description or evidence of tracking hours to be insufficient.
-If changes to the curriculum occurs during the program year that renders it ineffective in tracking participant progress and hours of instruction upon review by the AEL team permission for use might be revoked.
+The Adult Education and Literacy (AEL) team reserves the right to reject any request for curriculum approval if it deems the description or evidence of tracking hours to be insufficient.
+If changes to the curriculum occur during the program year that renders it ineffective in tracking participant progress and hours of instruction, upon review by the AEL team, permission for use might be revoked.

-lowa Policy: Only Iowa Workforce Development Adult Education approved distance education curricula may be used for reporting distance education activities.
+Iowa Policy: Only Iowa Workforce Development approved distance education curricula may be used for reporting distance education activities.